 - Comply with local law and adhere to international best practices: your workforce is protected by local labor laws, including salary, overtime, holiday, health insurance, and gratuity.
 In addition to this, set an example and make sure that your policies and procedures align with international best practices.

 - Investigate issues: take all allegations of mistreatment seriously and investigate them – be transparent with your ethics and processes.
 Ensure you review your company processes to prevent similar issues from occurring.

 - Collaborate: participate in industry initiatives to improve ethical employment.
 Partner with ethical suppliers, local governments, taskforces, charities, or NGOs.

-As a social impact enterprise, EduPloyment is a global online recruitment platform empowering skilled and unskilled workers with English and fair work, thereby uplifting them and their dependents into a lifetime of upskilling and employment.
+As a social impact enterprise, EduPloyment is a global online recruitment platform empowering skilled and unskilled staff with English and fair work, thereby uplifting them and their dependents into a lifetime of upskilling and employment.

 We know that when an underprivileged person is educated, employed, and empowered they will be uplifted from their current economic state.
 Their family members and dependents, which number seven on average, are also uplifted and have a better chance of breaking the cycle.
 EduPloyment’s purpose is to deliver this empowerment to every Candidate and perpetuate this ripple effect to their communities.

 EduPloyment helps Candidates gain English language and soft skills, and connects them directly with employers providing fair work, safe working environments, and fair pay.